Honolulu Star-Advertiser

 “These defendants took advantage of Mr. Perry’s addiction issues to enrich themselves,” Estrada said at a news conference in Los Angeles.

-Perry died at age 54 from “acute effects” of ketamine, a powerful sedative, in addition to other factors that caused the actor to lose consciousness and drown in his hot tub last October, an autopsy said.
-For months, Los Angeles homicide detectives and federal agents have been investigating how Perry obtained the prescription drug.
+Perry died at age 54 from “acute effects” of ketamine and other factors that caused him to lose consciousness and drown in his hot tub, a December 2023 autopsy report said.

 Witness interviews in the autopsy report said he had been undergoing ketamine infusion therapy for depression and anxiety.
 But his last known treatment was a week and a half before his death, so the ketamine found in his system by medical examiners would have been introduced since that last infusion, the autopsy said.